-The Academy also provides online e-learning courses which aim to provide physicians world-wide with clinically useful and the most up-to-date information concerning current knowledge and recommendations for care.
+High-level courses are created under the authority of a scientific committee.
+The overall aim is to share experience in the management and outcome of rare disorders where provide physicians world-wide with clinically useful and the most up-to-date information concerning current knowledge and recommendations for care.